Leveraging Whisper Embeddings for Audio-based Lyrics Matching: Introduction

 A straightforward approach to lyrics matching may rely on pre-existing text or transcriptions.
 However, text is often unavailable, incomplete, or restricted by copyright.
 A more general challenge for lyrics matching approaches is to capture multilingual semantic relationships, where the same content expressed in different languages should be recognised as similar, and to account for semantic nuances across linguistic and contextual variations.
 Furthermore, existing methods either employ outdated techniques, lack reproducibility, or are evaluated on limited datasets that fail to establish robust benchmarks for the field (see below).
 These issues are compounded by copyright restrictions that limit access to lyrical databases, inherent limitations of traditional automatic speech recognition systems (ASR) when processing musical content, scalability requirements for real-world deployment across large music catalogs, and the impracticality of relying on manual annotation platforms like Genius, which cannot scale to cover the vast expanse of global music production.
 The evaluation of lyrics matching systems is as well hindered by data availability and scarcity issues.

-In this work, we introduce WEALY, a fully reproducible end-to-end pipeline that leverages Whisper~\cite{whisper} decoder embeddings, to address the abovementioned limitations and challenges, eliminating the dependency on text data or pre-existing transcriptions while providing robust and transparent baselines.
+In this work, we introduce WEALY (\textbf{W}hisper \textbf{E}mbeddings for \textbf{A}udio-based \textbf{LY}rics matching), a fully reproducible end-to-end pipeline that leverages Whisper~\cite{whisper} decoder embeddings, to address the abovementioned limitations and challenges, eliminating the dependency on text data or pre-existing transcriptions while providing robust and transparent baselines.
 This choice is further supported by recent findings which show that Whisper-based transcriptions can already provide strong results compared to annotated ground truth~\cite{Balluff2024LyricCovers}, reinforcing the value of end-to-end audio-based approaches.
 To evaluate our approach, we employ musical version identification (MVI)~\cite{yesiler_audio-based_2021} as a proxy task, motivated by the challenges of data scarcity in direct lyrics matching evaluation.
 With it, we establish comprehensive benchmarks across three different datasets and achieve a competitive performance compared to strong baselines.
 We additionally conduct extensive ablation studies to analyze the impact of different losses and pooling strategies.
 Our ongoing work also explores multimodal extensions that integrate textual and acoustic features.
 We release both the code and the models' checkpoints\footnote{ {\url{https://github.com/helemanc/audio-based-lyrics-matching}}} to support transparency and reproducibility.